matthewfishermv/Statistics-with-R/Linear-Regression/Index.md

 mtext(r.text, col="tomato2")
 ```

-The interpretation of this correlation coefficient is that only 5% of the variability in heights is explained by the variability in ages.
+The interpretation of this correlation coefficient is that a near-zero correlation exists, so there is not a strong linear association between age and height.

 ![Scatterplot of heights and ages showing random association](/Course-Content/Images/scatterplot-heights-ages-example.png)